 If the connecting device or application has MTU restrictions, you may have to set the IPsec MTU manually either via the "extra configuration parameters" box on the IPsec endpoint page or via the VNS3 Firewall.

 In the "extra configuration parameters" box, you can use the "mtu=" parameter to set the IPSec MTU in bytes.
-This is

 The other way to alleviate MTU issues is to set an artificial TCP MSS for IPsec traffic traffic prior to it being encapsulated and sent over the tunnel.
 Here is an example of those MSS/MTU clamping firewall rules: